 In line with new government measures around staying at home, we ask you not to visit campus if you’re an external visitor.
 This includes any prospective students thinking about studying with us.

 All public events on campus are suspended and we’re offering online alternatives where we can.

 From working on the frontline of the NHS to contributing with expertise from across the University, we're working with partners to play a vital role in the response to the coronavirus outbreak.

-Based on current evidence, the main symptoms of COVID-19 are a cough, a high temperature and, in severe cases, shortness of breath.
+Based on current evidence, the main symptoms of COVID-19 are a high temperature and a new, continuous cough or a loss of, or change to, your sense of smell or taste.
 The majority of people with COVID-19 have recovered without the need for any specific treatment, as is the case for the common cold or seasonal flu.
 Government advice is that the vast majority of cases will best be managed at home, as with seasonal colds and flu.

-If you have symptoms of coronavirus infection (COVID-19), however mild, do not leave your home for 14 days from when your symptoms started.
-Symptoms include a high temperature and/or a new, continuous cough.
+If you have symptoms of coronavirus infection (COVID-19), however mild, follow Government advice which states you should book a test as soon as possible and not leave home for 10 days.
 It is really important that you do not come to campus if you have symptoms.

 If you have symptoms do not go to a GP surgery, pharmacy or hospital.
 For a medical emergency dial 999.

 Visit the NHS website for full information about coronavirus, including answers to common questions.
 The government website also has useful up-to-date material.

 The NHS has issued the following advice on the best way to slow the spread of almost any germs, including coronavirus.

 When on campus, as with any other area, staff and students are encouraged to adopt social distancing measures to help protect our community.
 Find out more about the measures we're putting in place on campus.